hanneshayashi/terraform-provider-gdrive/README.md

 [View on Terraform Registry](https://registry.terraform.io/providers/hanneshayashi/gdrive/latest).

+The Terraform provider for Google Drive can be used to manage Google Drive objects like files and folders, Shared Drives and Labels.

+It can also be used to manage permissions to any of these objects, as well as import and export files to and from Google Drive.

+Using Terraform and a source code management solution to manage your Google Drive environment can help you estabilsh secure processes that require approval from multiple people before changes are deployed to production.
+You can also build your own modules to estabilsh standards across your orgnization like naming conventions, default permissions or Label assignments.

 ## Features
 * Manage Shared Drives and organize them into organizational units
 * Manage Google Drive files (including file uploads, downloads and exports)